bobdavies2000/OpenCVB/README.md

 for edits to add any script to the VB_Classes project but, more importantly, any changes to a Python script will automatically show the new or renamed Python files in the user interface.
-Python scripts don’t require a VB.Net wrapper – just add them to the VB_Classes Project in the Python directory – and the script will be present in the user interface.
+Python scripts don’t require a VB.Net wrapper – just add them to the VB_Classes Project – and the script will be present in the user interface.

-Python scripts that need a stream of images from the camera should use the “PyStream.py” import.
+Python scripts can get a stream of images from the camera and return resulting images.
 There are numerous examples of how to do this: see AddWeighted_Trackbar_PS.py or Camshift_PS.py.
-The “_PS” suffix is an OpenCVB convention that indicates it is a Python Streaming script that expects a stream of RGB and Depth images.
-NOTE: The Python script name MUST END WITH \_PS for PyStream.py to work.
+The “_PS” suffix is an OpenCVB convention that indicates it is a Python Streaming script that expects a stream of RGB and Depth images and will return images.
+NOTE: The Python script name MUST END WITH \_PS to stream images to and from Python code.
 To see the list of all the Python Streaming scripts, select the pre-defined subset group called “\<PyStream\>”.
-Subset groups are selected using the combo box in the user interface.

 Python scripts show up in the list of algorithms in the OpenCVB user interface and each Python script will be run when performing the regression tests.
 To